Make Your Street More Flood Prepared

 What's on offer...

-Depending on availability, your preferences and available space, there are 3 options to choose from!
 We're excited to share that if you have enough space, you could have more than one device installed.
 A bit like recycling, the more you do - the bigger the impact!

-With all the planters, we will provide them ready for soil and planting at your own discretion.
+Planters are ready for soil and planting at your own discretion.
 Soil and plants will not be provided.

 Photo Credit: Bioscapes